How to Teach Intermolecular Forces So Students Actually Understand (Not Just Memorize IMF)

 and reducing cognitive load allows students to focus on reasoning instead of recall.

-Why Card Sorts Reduce Overwhelm Better Than Worksheets
+Why Card Sort Activities Work Better Than Traditional IMF Worksheets

 By the time we reach intermolecular forces, students are usually carrying a lot of cognitive baggage.